awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `query_group`

 **Query Group Wildcard**
 A Boolean value that indicates whether to enable wildcards for query groups\.
 If this is 0, wildcards are disabled; if this is 1, wildcards are enabled\.
 When wildcards are enabled, you can use "\*" or "?" to specify multiple query groups when running queries\.
+For more information, see [Wildcards](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-wildcards)\.
 JSON property: `query_group_wild_card`

 **Timeout \(ms\)**
 The maximum time, in milliseconds, queries can run before being canceled\.
 If a read\-only query, such as a SELECT statement, is canceled due to a WLM timeout, WLM attempts to route the query to the next matching queue based on the WLM Queue Assignment Rules\.
 If the query doesn't match any other queue definition, the query is canceled; it is not assigned to the default queue\.
-For more information, see [WLM Query Queue Hopping](http://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-queue-hopping)\.
+For more information, see [WLM Query Queue Hopping](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-queue-hopping)\.
 WLM timeout doesn’t apply to a query that has reached the `returning` state\.
-To view the state of a query, see the [STV\_WLM\_QUERY\_STATE](http://docs.aws.amazon.com/redshift/latest/dg/r_STV_WLM_QUERY_STATE.html) system table\.
+To view the state of a query, see the [STV\_WLM\_QUERY\_STATE](https://docs.aws.amazon.com/redshift/latest/dg/r_STV_WLM_QUERY_STATE.html) system table\.
 JSON property: `max_execution_time`

 **Memory \(%\)**